 Receiving the annual vaccine is the best way to help protect yourself from the flu each and every year.
-Get your flu shot today at Priority Urgent Care.
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+Get your flu shot today at Priority Urgent Care & Walk In Clinic.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents:

-The flu is much worse than the cold, as the symptoms for the flu are more intense, while the common cold is known to be milder.
+The flu is much worse than the cold, as the symptoms of the flu are more intense, while the common cold is known to be milder.